Career Practitioner Institute

 Presentation Series II, 11:25 am - 12:35 pm

-Career Development Practitioners – what can NCDA do for you today?
-Every day, 24/7 in fact, NCDA offers practical resources that can assist you in inspiring and empowering your clients/students.
+Every day, NCDA offers practical web resources that can assist you in inspiring and empowering your clients/students.
+Additionally, NCDA provides online credentialing information - specifically covering the work of the new NCDA Credentialing Committee.
 The only problem might be identifying these resources when you most need them.
-Here is your expert guide to NCDA resources, online and in print.
-NCDA is proud to share its new, award-winning website!
+Here is your expert guide to NCDA online resources and credentialing information.